Part 3: Advanced technology

 Professor David Stuart studies the structure of viruses at the molecular level.
 His work is particularly focused on virus-receptor interaction and the basic puzzles of virus assembly, and he uses a range of structural biology methods to answer these questions.

-Cutting edge structural biology research is paving the way for a new vaccine for foot and mouth disease, which could revolutionise farming on a global scale.
+Jonathan Webb: Fortunately, cutting edge structural biology research is paving the way for a new vaccine, which could revolutionise farming on a global scale.